ReyADayer/hypixel-ruby/README.md

 ### Example
 Simple tasks such as Guild and Friend look ups have mostly-complete APIs due to their simplicity.
 More complex parts such as Players and their respective Stats are not so well developed as of this time so some nitty-gritty JSON handling may be needed.

 Also, all API calls accept a block, or you can just be old fashioned and assign it to a variable.
-Up to you.

 Looping through Guild members:
 ```ruby